-A puffy face is one of the most inconvenient evils.
+Puffiness in your face isn't the end of the world, but it's annoying.
 It can’t be solved with heavy-duty concealer or a generous slathering of your most intensive moisturizer.
 The difference may seem minimal (to everyone else), but when you’re feeling puffier than usual, you see that difference acutely, and you can’t stop seeing it.
 Whatever the cause—one too many cocktails, gorging on a high-sodium feast, or just staying up past your bedtime (or, as in many cases, some combination of the three)—there is a solution that’ll bring down the bloat.
 Celebrity aesthetician Joanna Vargas and board-certified dermatologist Dr. Jennifer MacGregor of Union Square Laser Dermatology let us in on their de-puffing secrets.

 Keep reading for seven tricks, guaranteed to return your face to its pre-bloat state!